Working while on claim pilot project

 If you are receiving EI sickness benefits or EI maternity benefits, this pilot does not apply to you.
 Any earnings you have will continue to be deducted dollar for dollar from benefits.

-What if I work or live outside Canada?
+Eligibility requirements if you work or live outside Canada

 If you are living in the United States and worked in Canada, or if you crossed the Canada–United States border between your residence and workplace and you are receiving EI benefits, this Working While on Claim pilot project could also apply to you.
 Visit the Employment Insurance and Workers and/or Residents outside Canada Web page for more information.